Jump to content

 died: 27.09.1914 in Bad Schwalbach

-Reisinger, son of Franz Reisinger, underwent commercial training in Germany, England and the USA.
-In 1883, he went to America on behalf of Siemens-Glaswerke in Dresden.
-He stayed in various cities in both the USA and Canada until he finally settled in New York in 1886 and founded an export-import company.
+Reisinger, the son of Franz Reisinger, received business training in Germany, England, and the United States.
+In 1883, he traveled to America on behalf of Siemens-Glaswerke in Dresden.
+He lived in various cities in both the U.S. and Canada until he finally settled in New York in 1886 and founded an import-export company.
 In 1890, he married a wealthy daughter of Adolphus Busch, the co-founder of the Anheuser-Busch brewery.
-As his mother's niece, she was also his cousin.
+As his mother’s niece, she was also his cousin.

-In addition to his business activities, Reisinger was an art collector and patron of the arts.
-He organized and financed exhibitions of German art in New York, Boston and Chicago as well as American art in Berlin and Munich.
-The "Busch Reisinger Museum" in Boston was established on his and his father-in-law's initiative.
+In addition to his business activities, Reisinger was an art collector and patron.
+He organized and financed exhibitions of German art in New York, Boston, and Chicago, as well as exhibitions of American art in Berlin and Munich.
+The “Busch Reisinger Museum” in Boston was established on the initiative of Reisinger and his father-in-law.

-In 1913, he donated 25,000 dollars for a fountain in front of Wiesbaden's main railway station.
-With the help of this donation and the money raised over the years by the Wiesbaden "Reisinger Foundation", construction could finally begin in 1931.
-The focal point of the Reisinger and Herbert facilities, which were inaugurated in 1932, is a series of jumping jets of water, which were intended as a symbol of Wiesbaden's healing springs.
+In 1913, he donated $25,000 for a fountain in front of Wiesbaden’s main train station.
+Thanks to this donation and the funds raised over the years by the Wiesbaden “Reisinger Foundation,” construction was finally able to begin in 1931.
+The centerpiece of the Reisinger and Herbert complexes, which were inaugurated in 1932, is a series of leaping water jets, intended as a symbol of Wiesbaden’s healing springs.

-Reisinger was a commendable mediator in the cultural exchange between Germany and the USA.
-He died during a stay at the "Villa Lilly" residence built by his father-in-law in Lindschied near Bad Schwalbach.
+Reisinger was a distinguished facilitator of cultural exchange between Germany and the United States.
+He passed away during a spa stay at “Villa Lilly,” the residence built by his father-in-law in Lindschied near Bad Schwalbach.

 Literature